breez/doc/src/Adding-Funds-via-Submarine-Swaps.md

 * Each transaction must be completed with a new, single-use address.
 Sending multiple transactions to the same address will trigger a refund.

 ### How can users claim their refunds?
-Once the funds are ready to be redeemed (about 48 hours after the on-chain transaction has been confirmed), a **Get Refund** option will appear in the Breez side-menu.
+If users are unable to claim their funds via Lightning within 288 blocks, a **Get Refund** option will appear in the Breez side-menu after the deadline (about 48 hours after the on-chain transaction has been confirmed).
 Click on it and enter an on-chain BTC address when prompted.
 The funds will be sent to the address entered.